Mark Sedwill

 Mark Philip Sedwill, Baron Sedwill, GCMGm, FRGS, FIoD (born 21 October 1964) is a British diplomat and senior civil servant who served as Cabinet Secretary and Head of the Home Civil Service to Prime Ministers Theresa May and Boris Johnson from 2018 to 2020.
 He also served as the United Kingdom National Security Adviser from 2017 to 2020.
 He was previously the United Kingdom's Ambassador to Afghanistan from 2009 to 2010 and the NATO Senior Civilian Representative in Afghanistan in 2010.
 He was the Permanent Under-Secretary of State at the Home Office from February 2013 to April 2017.

 Early life and education

 Sedwill was born in Ealing.
 He attended Bourne Grammar School in Bourne, Lincolnshire, becoming the head boy.
-He went to the University of St Andrews, where he gained a Bachelor of Science (BSc), and later gained a Master of Philosophy (MPhil) in economics from St Edmund Hall, Oxford.
+He went to the University of St Andrews, where he took a Bachelor of Science (BSc) in economics; later, he gained a Master of Philosophy (MPhil) in economics from St Edmund Hall, Oxford.
+While at St Andrews, Sedwill joined the Royal Marines Reserve.